 Discovery-viewers from 95 countries around the world witnessed history in the making in Expedition Unknown: Egypt Live as adventurer and explorer Josh Gates uncovered a 2,500-year-old mummy of a high priest for the first time ever on live television.

-Ping Pong Productions invited us for the design of the show package for this epic event that uncovered one of the Old Kingdom's mysteries buried deep in the sands of Egypt.
+Ping Pong Productions invited us to design the show package for this epic event that uncovered one of the Old Kingdom's mysteries buried in the sands of Egypt.

 Creative Director: Ricardo Andrade